 Number of Students

-K1 K2 1 2 3 4 5 6 7 8 Total
+School Year K1 K2 1 2 3 4 5 6 7 8 Total

 Ideal Cohort Size 41 41 41 41 41 41 40 39 38 37 400

-Required to backfill
+Require d to back cfill .

-Likely to ba ckfill
+Likely to backfill

-May backfill
+May bac kfill

-Unlikely to I oackfill
+Unlikely to backfi II

 CDCPS will establish which grades above the required grades are backfilled on a year-by-year basis, determined by the cohort size (i.e., if enrollment in a grade was lower than anticipated, the determined number of seats may be backfilled past the grades required by the state).
 These vacancies will be filled at the start of the school year and not in the months of October to June.
 For waitlisted students in the likely to backfill or may backfill categories, waitlists will expire on Oct.
-1 of that year.
+I of that year.